Kpenguin03/212Final/treePage.md

 A tree is similar to linked list but has its own unique organization.
 Data is stored in nodes.
 Each node points towards two child nodes, a left and right.
 Beside the head node, each node also had a parent node.
 The benefit of using a tree is, that the time it takes to find a specific value in the tree is O(log n).

-## Binary Search Trees in Real Life
-When we make decisions we are using trees in our head.
-Maybe you pick between going to a movie or going to sleep.
-If you pick to see a movie then you have new options.
-What Movie will you pick.
-After you pick then you have to decide where to sit or if you will get popcorn, each choice leads to new choice.
-However since the trees we are learning about are binary then we will only have to choices after each choice.
 ## Recursion
 Before we dive into creating trees there is a new important skill you will want to learn.
 Recursion is the process of repeating a process.
 Recursion is the process of repeating a process.
 Recursion is the process of repeating a process.
 You get it now.